Published 21 Nov 2020

 The value in working in sprints, and holding retrospectives, is that it creates a space to do this reflection, to assess how things are going and adapt the plan for the next sprint.
 However, most agile teams focus on the software in these sessions and not the process.
 This is missing opportunities to improve the project.
 Why not spend part of these sessions on the process itself?
 Is the sprint duration right?
 Should you look at a different way of assigning tasks?
 Should you carve up responsibilities differently?

-A key aspect of this is giving the team the agency to consider and adapt the way that they work.
+A key aspect of this is giving the team the autonomy to consider and adapt the way that they work.
 This is what Dignan calls "continuous participatory change".
 Dealing with complexity means moving beyond bureaucracy.
 The many moving parts of a project make it difficult for a manager to step in and solve the tensions.
 Typically this just ends up in seagulling.
 The individuals engaged in the process are the best ones to understand the tensions.
 Giving them the confidence and ability to suggest modifications to practices is the best thing you can do as a manager.
 As Dignan writes in a blog article on organisational debt:

 You can offer your team(s) a regular mechanism for editing the organization itself.
 If individuals have the power to recommend changes to their own roles and rules, and teams have a process for vetting and shaping these proposals, something extraordinary happens: the firm gets smarter every day

 A cynic would say that this will just lead to developers "going rogue" and you'll end up in a bigger mess, but I'm not advocating no process, no team norms.
 I'm just arguing that your ways of working needs to be constantly assessed.
-You need to be mindful of frictions and be prepared, as a team, to change the way you do things to reduce those frictions.
+You need to be mindful of tensions and be prepared, as a team, to change the way you do things to reduce those tensions.
 You should have standards and processes, but they should be seen as defaults that can be modified.
 As Dignan says, this allows the team and the organisation to get smarter.

 So understanding complexity helps to motivate a more participatory and evolving organisation.
 Sometimes a metaphor or a core idea can act as a guiding light, a way to steer your decision making, and that's the real value I see in keeping complexity in mind.